Ridesharing Crashes and Device Distraction

 The number of ridesharing trips, mostly because of Uber and Lyft, has exploded since 2015.
 The number of distracted driving accidents has increased significantly as well.
 These two developments are not coincidental.
 Many observers believe that increased ridesharing has fueled the rise in distracted driving crashes.

 As outlined below, device distraction is usually negligence in California.
-As a result, a Campbell car accident attorney can usually obtain needed compensation for these victims.
+As a result, a San Jose car accident attorney can usually obtain needed compensation for these victims.
 This compensation usually includes money for economic losses, such as medical bills, and noneconomic losses, such as pain and suffering.

 First Party Liability